astimajo/twitter-sentiments-analyzer/README.md

-The Tweetscraper can gather around 900 tweets but I limited the web app to scrape 100 for the meantime as the internet in my country is quite slower than average and scraping 900 tweets as I have tried took significantly long times.
+The Tweetscraper can gather around 900 tweets but I limited the web app to scrape 100 for the meantime as the internet in my country is quite slower than average and scraping 900 tweets as I have tried took significantly longer load times.
 So for the purpose of demonstration the app will scrape around 100 tweets, perform sentiments analysis, save the csv locally then automatically save them a Public Gdrive page where the csv contains more detailed information on the tweets such as metadata and etc.